 The use of mood altering prescription drugs is high in Ireland, with some areas such as Limerick prescribing up to ten per cent of the county’s population.
 Prescription drugs however are not the only way to cope with depression and anxiety.

 Integrating CBT (Cognitive Behavioural Therapy) with a range of therapeutic practices has been proven to reduce levels of mild to moderate depression.
 CBT is a talk therapy based on the theory that all thoughts, feelings, actions and physical symptoms are connected.
 By changing one aspect, we can alter others.
 With the help of a trained counsellor psychotherapist you will notice positive changes in your behavioural and thought processes.

 Simple changes to one’s diet and lifestyle can also help suffers cope without meds:

 Don’t be afraid to get help if you feel can’t cope.
 There’s no shame in getting support and you are not alone in suffering from depression or anxiety.

-As a qualified counsellor and psychotherapist, I use an ‘integrative pot’ of therapy to help you cope without meds.
-I tailor our sessions to your needs.
-Your therapy may include CBT as well as other therapies such as EMDR (eye movement desensitization reprocessing), Gestalt therapy, or person centred therapy.
-I may also include creative approaches including drama, art & music therapy or somatic therapy.
+As a qualified counsellor, I use an ‘integrative pot’ of therapy to help you cope without meds.
+I tailor our sessions to your need.
+Your therapy may include CBT as well as other therapies such as EMDR (Eye Movement Desensitization Reprocessing), Gestalt Therapy or Person Centred Therapy.
+I may also include creative approaches including Drama, Art and Music Therapy or Somatic Therapy.